Citroen e-C4 electric: prices, specs and on-sale date

 Electric version of Citroen C4 Cactus replacement will cost from £29,180 after the government's plug-in car grant

-The new electric Citroen e-C4 family hatchback will cost from £29,180 in the UK after the government's plug-in car grant had been deducted.
-Like its Peugeot and DS siblings, the Citroen will get a 50kWh battery; the e-C4’s sleek shape results in a maximum range of 217 miles.
+The new electric Citroen e-C4 family hatchback will costs £29,180 in the UK after the government's plug-in car grant have been deducted.
+Like its Peugeot and DS siblings, the Citroen gets a 50kWh battery; the e-C4’s sleek shape results in a maximum driving range of 217 miles.

-Order books are open now for both the electric e-C4 and its petrol and diesel counterparts, with the first cars expected in showrooms and on the road by the end of 2020.
+Order books are open now for both the electric e-C4 and its petrol and diesel counterparts.
 However, there won't be a plug-in hybrid (PHEV) version of the car to compete with the likes of the Kia XCeed PHEV and Hyundai Ioniq Plug-In.

 Citroen expects in the region of 8-10% of total C4 sales will be of the e-C4 electric version initially, however there's an expectation that could grow to as much as 20% before long.

 New Citroen C4 electric motor, performance, battery, range and charging

 The electric C4 uses a similar powertrain to its stablemates: a 134bhp electric motor drawing power from a 50kWh battery, giving a driving range of 217 miles from a charge.
 It'll hit 62mph from a standing start in 9.7 seconds and has a top speed of 93mph.

 As with most electric cars, there's a regenerative braking system to recoup energy when slowing down, as well as a variety of driving modes to prioritise power, efficiency or a balance between the two.
 The e-C4 comes with rapid charging capability as standard, and will top up from a 100kW public charger to 80% capacity in 30 minutes.
 Home charging overnight takes in the region of seven-and-a-half hours.